 Cold side dishes are perfect for hot summer days!
 And pasta salad recipes are a classic when it is hot.
 We have a few favorites here but this one gets made often along with our ranch pasta salad and bacon ranch pasta salad.

-This one is very easy to make and you may even have most, if not all the ingredients on hand already!
-It uses a homemade seasoning, no packets.
+This creamy Italian pasta salad with mayo is very easy to make and you may even have most, if not all the ingredients on hand already!
+Like our taco pasta salad, it uses a homemade seasoning, no packets.